alok-24/bio/index.md

 ### Personality Traits

-`Spiritual` : Trying to find the answers to life's tough questions through spiritual literature.
+`Spiritual` : Trying to find the answers to life's tough questions through philosophical literature.
 `Calm` : Enjoys solitude and responds thoughtfully rather than instinctively.
 `Mindful` : Likes to think deep to reason situations and actions.
 And, loves to discuss philosophy.
 `Healthful` : Eat clean, Vegetarian, Non-Smoker, Non-Alcoholic, No Cold-Drinks, Not on Social Media.